 Table 3 presents descriptive statistics for other explanatory variables in our sample.
-54% of our sample were female and 46% were male.
-This is consistent with the full TILDA cohort at W1.[22]
-For a sample of older people the observed sample was relatively young, with

-57% in the 50-64 age bracket.
+Of our sample, 54% were female and 46% were male.
+This is consistent with the full TILDA cohort at W1.
+For a sample of older people the observed sample was relatively young, with 57% in the 50-64 age bracket.
 This age profile was also reflected in the employment status variable, which indicated that 36% of the sample were in employment.
 The sample covers a broad spectrum of educational attainment.
-While 29% had attained a third-level qualification, 31% had either no formal education or primary level only.
+Whereas 29% had attained a third-level qualification, 31% had either no formal education or primary level only.
 The remaining 40% reported having a secondary-level education.
 Smoking was quite prevalent in the sample, with 56% of respondents reporting having smoked at some point in their lives.
 Since the relationship between smoking habits and asthma may be different between past and current smokers, we further subdivided this group: 18% reported being current smokers.
-Mobility-limiting disability appeared relatively uncommon in the sample with just over 7% reporting difficulty walking 100m due to some physical or mental health condition.
+Mobility-limiting disability appeared relatively uncommon in the sample with just >7% reporting difficulty walking 100 m due to some physical or mental health condition.

-Table 4 presents the logistic regression results for the NO2 variables.
-Full regression results are provided in Table A3 in the Supplementary File.
+Table 4 presents the logistic regression results for the $NO_2$ variables.
+Full regression results are provided in Supplementary Table A3, available as Supplementary data at IJE online.
 The numbers reported are average marginal effects of a given variable on the probability of suffering from asthma.
 Marginal effects show the variation in the dependent variable associated with a 1 unit change in each explanatory variable.
-Model 1 suggests that, controlling for a wide range of socioeconomic and health-related factors, a 1ppb increase in NO2 concentration was associated with a 0.24 percentage point (95% CI 0.06-0.422) increase in the probability of reporting an asthma diagnosis for those with annual average exposures below 13.1 ppb.
-The increase in average prevalence of reported asthma for for those with exposures in the high NO2 category has an effect size an order of magnitude higher but also a much larger standard error.
+This way of expressing the strength of association can be especially useful for expressing results